haskell-serbia/tutorials/dependent_types.md

 wasItStringOrInt x =
     case x of
-        -- Local assumptions - Local because it is limited to only one case branch -- and assumption because we assume what type is the type of our type variable
-        IntConstructor a    -> "Constructed with Int"      -- a ~ Int StringConstructor b -> "Constructed with String    -- a ~ String
+        -- Local assumptions - Local because it is limited to only one case branch -- and assumption because we assume what type is our type parameter IntConstructor a    -> "Constructed with Int"      -- a ~ Int StringConstructor b -> "Constructed with String    -- a ~ String